openwdl/wdl/SPEC.md

 #### Member Access

-The syntax `x.y` refers to member access. `x` must be a `Struct` or `Object` value, or a call in a workflow.
-A call can be thought of as a struct where the members are the outputs of the called task.
+The syntax `x.y` refers to member access.
+The left-hand side `x` is evaluated as an expression and must be one of the following:

+- A `Struct` or `Object` value, where `y` is a member name
+- A call in a workflow, where `y` is an output name (a call can be thought of as a struct where the members are the outputs of the called task)
+- A [type name reference](#type-name-references) to an enum, where `y` is a choice name

 <details>
 <summary>